gitter-badger/VisualisingGenomicsData/VizGenomicsData.md

 SequenceTracks - Displaying complement sequence
 ========================================================

 As with IGV, the sequence can be displayed as its complement.
-This is performed in Gviz by setting the **complement** argument to the **plotTracks()** function
+This is performed in Gviz by setting the **complement** argument to the **plotTracks()** function to TRUE/T.

 SequenceTracks - Displaying strand information
 ========================================================

-We can also add 5' to 3' direction as we have with **GenomeAxisTrack** track objects using the **add53** parameter.
+We can also add 5' to 3' direction as we have for plotting **GenomeAxisTrack**  objects using the **add53** parameter.
 This allows for a method to illustrate the strand of the sequence being diplayed.